 6. Tourist language learn & speak

-Tourist language learn & speak is a helpful application especially designed for tourists, with a great number of offerings.
+Tourist language learn & speak is a helpful application specially designed for tourists, with a great number of offerings.
 At this point, it supports only the most spoken languages, such as Spanish, Portuguese, German, Italian, Mandarin and so forth.
 Other languages will be added shortly in further updates because the application is still in development.

-This software contains useful phrases for different situations, such as travel, transportation, emergency situations, food and accommodation.
+This software contains useful phrases for different situations, such as travel, transportation, emergency situations, food, and accommodation.
 A very important thing is that Tourist language learn & speak is used offline so no internet connection is required.
 Developers are searching for people that can help them with translating usual phrases and words in other languages.

 The application is free and available only for Android devices.

 7. Navita Translator